 - Denham Lane: featuring work by the RUN Collective, Kennie Deaner, HAHA, and ROA

-- Ogden Street: featuring work by the RUN Collective, ROA, Baby Guerrilla, and Beastman
+- Ogden Street: featuring work by the RUN Collective, ROA, Baby Guerrilla, Beastman and Leans

 - City Lane: featuring work by Fintan Magee, and Lee Harnden

 - Melton Terrace: featuring work by Adnate

 - Flinders Street: featuring work by Garth Jankovic and Nicky Bidju-Pryor